Goals

 Reconnect the jumper and type some more.
 Your characters are echoed again.

-You might think typing a character on the keyboard comes with an entitlement to seeing it drawn on the screen, but in fact, the tio program and the CP2102 device are essential components of that communication.
-Tio observes the typed character, sends it out over the serial TX line, and is listening on the serial RX line and echoing what it receives.
-In loop back mode, tio happens to only be talking to itself, but it doesn't know this.
+You might think typing a character on a keyboard comes with an entitlement to seeing it drawn on the screen, but in fact, the tio program and the usb-serial device are essential components of that communication.
+When tio observes the typed character, it sends it out over the serial TX line, and it is listening on the serial RX line and echoing what it receives.
+In loopback mode, tio happens to be talking to itself, but it doesn't know this.
 If you disconnect the loopback jumper, characters are no longer echoed because they were never received.

-When you connect the TX and RX to the Mango Pi, tio is bridging the communication between your laptop and the Pi.
+When you connect the TX and RX of the usb-serial to the Mango Pi's uart, tio will instead be bridging the communication between your laptop and the Pi.
 Tio sends what you type to the Pi and displays what is received from the Pi.
 Neat!

-(Fun aside for the curious: scoot your computer next to a buddy and use jumpers to connect the TX of your CP2102 to the RX of their CP2102 and vice versa.
-Now what happens when you type in your tio windows?)
+(Fun aside for the curious: scoot your computer next to a buddy and use jumpers to connect the TX of your usb-serial to the RX of their usb-serial and vice versa, also connect the two grounds of the usb-serials.
+Now what happens when you type in your respective tio windows?)

 You can exit tio by typing control-t q.
 However, you probably won't often quit and restart tio.
-Instead, open a separate terminal window for tio and keep tio running at all times.
+Instead, open a separate window/tab for tio and keep it running at all times.
 In your other terminal window(s), you will be issuing commands, editing, building, etc. while the tio window maintains an open communication channel with the Pi.
-When you power-cycle or reset your Pi, the tio window will report a temporary disconnect, but will reestablish communicated with the device when reconnected.
+When you power-cycle or reset your Pi, tio will report a temporary disconnect and will automatically reestablish communication after reset.

 $ xfel ddr d1

 Interesting!
-When FEL is running, it has been sending diagnostic log messages on the serial line all along.
-Now that we have a channel open, we can hear what it's saying.
+When FEL is running, it has been transmitting diagnostic log messages on the serial line (PB8 and PB9) all along.
+Now that we have that channel open, we will hear what it's saying.

 Change to the directory lab3/uart-printf.